Family Consumer Science Department

 This course examines the typical patterns of development of children from birth to pre-adolescence in relationship to historical and contemporary theories of development.
-Study includes Piaget, Vygotsky, Erickson, Maslow, Freud, Havingburst, and others.
+Students will learn about many influential psychologists including Piaget, Vygotsky, Erikson, Maslow, and Freud.
 Special topics include: brain development, heredity and environment influences, cognitive and language development, learning styles, multiple intelligences, and emotional/ behavioral disorders of childhood.
-This course will assist in preparation for acquiring a National Child Development Associate (CDA) credential from the National Association of Education of Young Children, Council for Professional Recognition.

 PARENTING (COLLEGE PREP) 9-12

-This course is offered to pregnant and parenting teens.
+This course is only offered to pregnant and parenting teens.
 The topics covered will include goal setting, child care skills, positive parenting techniques, and children’s behavior patterns.
 The mission is to promote personal growth, educational competence, and economic self-sufficiency as socially responsible members of society.
 This course enables students to gain support from others in the same situation.
-This course may be taken over a two year period with a maximum of 1 credit per year.

 SOCIAL PSYCHOLOGY (COLLEGE PREP) 11-12

 The Early Childhood Workshop prepares students for employment, or serves as a pre-professional experience for the college bound student.
-Basic techniques of working with young children are acquired through classroom work and on the job training in Head Start programs, day care programs, nursery school, and observations in elementary school classrooms.
-This class meets two periods a day.
-This course will assist in preparation for acquiring a national Child Development Associate (CDA) credential from the National Association of Education of Young Children, Council for Professional Recognition.
+Basic techniques of working with young children are acquired through classroom work and on the job training in various educational settings within the community.
+Students will gain experience with advanced lesson planning, handicapped awareness, and exploration of careers working with children.
+Students will be required to volunteer in classrooms within DHS or in the community either after school or during early dismissal for seniors.PREREQUISITE: Child Development

 BAKING AND PASTRY ARTS (COLLEGE PREP) 10-12